zephyraft/mermaid-previewer/README.md

 # Mermaid Previewer

-## github has natively supported mermaid since 2022-02-14 (except gist) [link](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)
+## github has natively supported mermaid since 2022-02-14 [link](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/)

 A chrome extension for previewing and exporting mermaid in github/bitbucket.